ucsb-cs48/s20/_lectures/lect12.md

 # Reminder

-By Thursday, the production site (linked to from lab01 instructions) should clearly be a placeholder for your app, and not jsut demo code.
+By Thursday, the production site (linked to from lab01 instructions) should clearly be a placeholder for your app, and not just demo code.

 If you need help with knowing how to proceed with that, today is a good day to identify that as a need.